VIVEK-1208/AI-Mock_Interview/README.md

-# Mock_AI 🎤🤖
+# AI Mock-Interview 🎤🤖

-Mock_AI is an AI-powered mock interview platform that simulates real-world interview experiences.
+AI Mock-Interview is an AI-powered mock interview platform that simulates real-world interview experiences.
 It helps job seekers prepare confidently by generating questions based on job roles and analyzing user responses for improvement.

 ## 🔥 Live Demo